The Cheviot Sheep

 Breeders in other areas were striving to improve the breed in the west, Mr James Bryden of Kinnelhead was aiming for a big framed, heavy shearing Cheviot.
 His type proved very popular and rams sold for phenomenal prices at his bi-annual sale held in Moffat.
 However very severe winters from 1859 to 1861 were to kill off the vegetation and his sheep were unable to cope.
 They had lost the hardiness factor and many died – from then the Bryden Cheviot was doomed but this was the start of the West Country type which had a tendency for wilder coats and horns.

-Cheviot and Leicester sheep were exhibited at the Highland Show in 1832 and this was the ‘shop window’ to a wider interest.
-There followed classes at the Royal, Paris and Smithfield shows and the follow on sales which, up to now, had been exchanges or on farm deals, with some holding farm auctions by Andrew Oliver & Son.
-This firm held a sale of rams in Hawick for these Cheviots in 1854.
+Cheviot and Leicester sheep were exhibited at the Highland Show in 1832 and this was the ‘shop window’ to a wider audience.
+Classes at the Royal, Paris and Smithfield Shows soon followed.
+Sales, which up to now had been exchanges or on-farm deals with some breeders holding farm auctions conducted by Andrew Oliver & Son, changed with the company holding a sale of Cheviot rams in Hawick in 1854.
 This brought ram vendors and buyers to one place.
 The rams varied from six-shear to ram lambs.
 This was the forerunner of the Hawick Tup Fair which ran for over one hundred years.

-A ram “Blue Breast” served nine score ewes in 1857 as old “Earl” had ‘failed to fulfil his duty’.
+A ram, “Blue Breast”, is reputed to have served nine score ewes in 1857 as old “Earl” had ‘failed to fulfil his duty’.
 Two of his sons sold at Hawick in 1860 to Wales (£50) and Sutherland.
-Rams were allowed to mature naturally and many were sold as 4 to 7-shear and worked longer although the majority were sold as 2-shear having been used as dinmonts.
+Rams at this time were allowed to mature naturally and many were sold as 4 to 7-shear although the majority were sold as 2-shear having been used as dinmonts.

 formation of the cheviot sheep society